-This is my first year having a true garden, and so far I’m loving the time I get outside playing in the dirt and absorbing the sunshine.
-It’s certainly a nice break from my computer!
+This is my first year having a true garden, and so far I’m loving the time I get outside playing in the dirt and absorbing the sunshine, but I desperately needed some gardening tips and ideas.
 As a beginner, I’m learning a lot of things that will make next year’s garden easier, and hopefully a little healthier, too.
 I don’t want to win the prize for the largest squash (not there yet), but I do want enough juicy tomatoes to last all summer long.

 Whether you like to get your hands dirty in the garden or not, it’s nice to have a few gardening tips and ideas up your sleeve.
 Here are some of my favorite tips and tricks for your yard that I hadn’t heard of before.
 I thought they were all pretty clever, but then again, I’m still a rookie at this soil and seed stuff!